axiell/imu-api-dotnet/README.md

     This specifies a search for records where either the first name contains “John” or the last name contains “Smith”.

 1.
     Combinations of `AND` and `OR` search terms can be created.
-The `addAnd` method adds a new set of `AND` terms to the original `Terms` object.
+The `AddAnd` method adds a new set of `AND` terms to the original `Terms` object.
 Similarly the `AddOr` method adds a new set of `OR` terms.
 For example, to restrict the search for a first name of “John” and a last name of “Smith” to matching records inserted before April 4, 2011 or on May 1, 2011, specify:

     C#
     ```